-The RCH actively contributes to the implementation of Victoria's Cancer Action Plan 2008–11 through membership of the Paediatric Integrated Cancer Service (PICS) and the Victorian Comprehensive Cancer Centre (Victorian CCC).
+The RCH actively contributes to the implementation of Victoria's Cancer Action Plan 2020–24 through membership of the Paediatric Integrated Cancer Service (PICS) and the Victorian Comprehensive Cancer Centre (Victorian CCC).

-RCH also leads a number of state-wide services, including:
+The RCH also leads a number of state-wide services, including:

-The new RCH has been delivered as a Public Private Partnership (PPP) under the State Government's Partnerships Victoria model.
-This partnership will see the public sector (RCH) continue to operate the hospital and provide all core clinical services, staffing, teaching, training and research, while the private sector (Children's Health Partnership) will finance, design, construct and maintain the new hospital building.
+The RCH has been delivered as a Public Private Partnership (PPP) under the State Government's Partnerships Victoria model.
+This partnership sees the public sector (RCH) continue to operate the hospital and provide all core clinical services, staffing, teaching, training and research, while the private sector (Children's Health Partnership) will finance, design, construct and maintain the hospital building.
 The Children's Health Partnership consortium comprises International Public Partnerships Limited as equity holders, Lend Lease as builder, Spotless Group as facilities manager and architects Billard Leece, Bates Smart and HKS (US).